 Prerequisite: MAT095 or an ACT Math score of at least 23.
+MAT095R, an ACT Math score of at least 23 or an SAT Math score of at least 560, or by placement.

 This is the first in a two course sequence for students planning to major in elementary education.
 Topics include an introduction to problem solving strategies, sets, numeration systems, properties of numbers, development of the operations, and proportional reasoning.
-(Does not satisfy the general education mathematics requirement).

-MED102 Mathematics for Elementary Teachers II 3 hours
+MED102 Mathematics for Elementary Teachers II